uk000/goto/README.md

 - `Targets Removed`: one or more invocation targets were removed
 - `Targets Cleared`: all invocation targets were removed
 - `Tracking Headers Added`: headers added for tracking against invocation responses
-- `Tracking Headers Removed`: one or more tracking headers were removed
 - `Tracking Headers Cleared`: all tracking headers were removed
+- `Tracking Time Buckets Added`: time buckets added for tracking against invocation responses
+- `Tracking Time Buckets Cleared`: all tracking time buckets were removed
 - `Client CA Cert Stored`: CA cert was added for validating TLS cert presented by target
 - `Client CA Cert Removed`: CA cert was removed
 - `Results Cleared`: all collected invocation results were cleared